-Energy systems are incredibly complex, and achieving the stability of the network is no easy feat, because this means that "the produced amounts of energy always have to correspond to the consumed amounts of energy at any time of the day or night" (Interview 1, 2022).
-This is particularly the case because the organisation of flows within the electric grid is undergoing changes due to a wider variety of renewable power sources being connected to the grid.
+Energy systems are incredibly complex and achieving the stability of the network is no easy feat because 'stability' means that "the produced amounts of energy always have to correspond to the consumed amounts of energy at any time of the day or night" (Interview 1, 2022).
+Lately in particular, the organisation of flows within the electric grid is undergoing changes due to a wider variety of renewable power sources being connected to the grid.
 Energy providers are increasingly confronted with the phenomenon of prosumers (Conference 1, 2022), which is to say that people are increasingly producing their own electricity or interested in doing so.
 More distributed sources of renewable energy, in turn, require increased management capabilities and also call for the reinforcement of the electricity network (Interview 1, 2022).
+These developments are heightened by the energy transition which is promoted by strategies such as #mission2030 (BMNT & BMVIT, 2018).

 Telecommunications networks play a role within these other infrastructures because they enable continuous monitoring of the networks through the transmission of information - and therefore make the energy networks manageable.
-Fibre optics networks are particularly important for relays within energy networks: they are one of two possible telecommunications systems suitable for primary communications channels for relaying, with the other one being licensed microwave systems (Lehpamer, 2016, pp. 23-24).
+Fibre optics networks are particularly important for relays within energy networks: only licensed microwave systems and fibre optics are suitable telecommunications systems for primary communications channels for relaying (Lehpamer, 2016, pp. 23-24).
 Elements of the energy network as diverse as switchgear, substations, or transformers, and energy sources such as wind turbines or solar parks are connected via fibre optics networks in Burgenland (Interview 1, 2022).
 In this way, fibre optics networks contribute towards maintaining the stability of energy systems across a variety of levels.